AI ML Solutions

 Data Extraction and Preparation

-The data lies typically in databases or cloud platforms in different settings.
+The data lies typically in databases or managed cloud platforms in different settings.
 One must design the data pulling job carefully to include the important columns.
 This is a very critical job for Data engineers as well as Data scientists.
 If we dive into this topic, our original focus of this blog will shift as it is a very challenging problem, and its details are overwhelming.

 Once the data is available to the data scientist, the first and foremost step is to realize the column types and their nature.
 There might be some columns that are usable for later stages, like data, time, etc., or maybe obliterated.
 One can then identify and correct the types.